-Further details on the Well-being of Future Generations (Wales) Act 2015 (FGA) and the seven wellbeing goals can be found by using this link.
+Further details on the Well-being of Future Generations (Wales) Act 2015 and the seven Well-being goals can be found by using this link.

-The section 'Future Generations - Five Ways of Working Case Studies' provides examples of how we have met the 'Future Generations' ways of working in some specific area of work.
+Section seven of this report, 'Future Generations - Five Ways of Working Case Studies', provides examples of how we have met the 'Future Generations' ways of working in some specific areas of work.